Start Collecting

 The process is simple: pick a work, review the artist and details, check out via Toss Payments, and receive nationwide shipping at a flat ₩4,000.
 Returns are accepted within 7 days.
 Many first-time collectors begin with smaller prints or paintings — use the price filter to find a starting point.

-Why Pace, Gagosian, Thaddaeus Ropac, White Cube, and Perrotin all chose Hannam.
-A single-day map linking Leeum and seven global galleries across Hannam-Itaewon.
+Why Pace, Gagosian, Thaddaeus Ropac, White Cube, and Perrotin all gathered in Hannam.
+A map linking Leeum and seven global galleries in a single day.

-Walking into an auction house for the first time is quieter than you'd think.
-The mechanics of Seoul Auction and K Auction, the math of fees, hammer prices, and reserves — everything a first-time bidder needs to know.
+Opening the door to an auction room is quieter than you'd think.
+How Seoul Auction and K-Auction work, the math of fees, hammer prices, and reserves, and everything a first-time bidder should know.

 Hang one ocean view by the summer window and the room temperature seems to drop three degrees.
 A curation of 20 SAF landscape works — the cool colors of sea, river, and forest.